|

 Brand advocacy: Brand loyalty is rare these days.
 With so much competition around, gaining your customer’s loyalty should be your priority.
 Ask for feedback from your customers regularly.
 However, don’t leave it at that.
 Thank them for it and if the feedback is worth implementing, do it soon, so they know that you value their opinion and convert into brand advocates.

-Driving Growth With Omnichannel Marketing from MoEngage Inc.
+Driving Growth With Omnichannel Marketing from MoEngage.

-Read – Industry Study: eCommerce in Indonesia and How Tokopedia Boosts First Time Conversions by 20%
+Read – Industry Study: eCommerce in Indonesia and How Tokopedia Boosts First-Time Conversions by 20%